hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/02-store-data-in-maps.md

 ### Exercise time

-Alright let's put this knowledge into practice.
+Now you will put this knowledge into practice.
 Now that you know about maps, `is-none` and `asserts!`, you may be able to check if the caller already voted.
 So that, if someone **call the vote function twice, we can throw an error**.
 Don't forget to add the `map-insert` as well.

 Give it a try and look at the clues if you are stuck.